 What I mean by that is to give non-answers or simple ones to show that their negativity has little to no effect.
 Some people purposely try to make others feel bad, so don’t give them the satisfaction.
 Even if they said something terrible, try not to let them see that it hurt you.
 It’s similar to the technique I mentioned in the section about arguments.
 Ignore it entirely by pretending you didn’t hear it, or nod your head, or say “sure” and move to a new topic.

 Tell them.
 If it’s family, a significant other or close friend, let them know how bad it is and work it out where possible.
 They may not know how they’re making you feel and may view things differently than you do.

 Counseling is useful to move past the issues.

 Be the positive force

-The times the person is not being negative (it may not happen often depending on the person) respond enthusiastically and encourage them to talk more.
-Do it every time they’re neutral or positive, so they start to recognize that certain things they say are getting people excited.
+The times the person is not negative (it may not happen often depending on the person) respond enthusiastically and encourage them to talk more.
+Do it every time they’re neutral or positive.
+They will start to recognize that certain things they say are getting people excited.
 It will help some people adjust their behavior.

 Reduce contact with them

-If all else fails, reduce contact with them or avoid them altogether (if it’s someone you can avoid).
+If all else fails, reduce contact with them or avoid them altogether, if it’s someone you can avoid.
 It’s unhealthy to spend too much time with people who make you feel this way.
 Your health and time are precious, so focus on people that make you feel good.
-As I mentioned in my positivity posts, when you do have to spend time with them, just focus on the good things people say about you.
+As I mentioned in my positivity posts when you do have to spend time with them, focus on the good things people say about you.